 LocationMaastricht, The Netherlands

-From the architect.
+Text description provided by the architects.
 Made for a couple, the H-House is located in a leafy area of Maastricht.
 The clients are a dancer and an actor, as well as landscape architects.
 Behind the site is a formal garden, which is occasionally open to the public.

 The interior of the home is primarily a single loft-like space with a central mezzanine.
 Two smaller independent volumes - the entrance and bathroom - are adjacent to this main volume.
 Terraces define the position and shape of the house, with each terrace having its own separate character.